michael-ts/express-modular-server/README.md

 }).start("127.0.0.1")
 ```

-The following example uses the old methodology to configure a single http server on the default port (8080) and loads the plug-ins "gpio", "mma8451", "mx28adc", and "app" before starting the server.
+Example: Configure a single http server on the default port (8080) and load the service plug-ins "gpio", "mma8451", "mx28adc", and "app" before starting the server.
 ```
 var server = require("express-modular-server")({
   http:true